-- Comprehensive care.
+- Team-based approach.
+Mayo Clinic has a team model of care, which means that members of a multidisciplinary group of experts are called in as needed to help you.
 Having all this expertise in a single place, focused on you, means that you're not just getting one opinion.
-Your care is discussed among team members, your test results are available quickly, and appointments are scheduled in coordination.
+Your care is discussed among team members, your test results are available quickly and appointments are scheduled in coordination.
 The most highly specialized experts in the world are working with you.
 What might take weeks or even months to accomplish elsewhere can typically be done in a matter of days at Mayo Clinic.

 Mayo Clinic in Rochester, Minn., and Mayo Clinic in Jacksonville, Fla., are ranked among the Best Hospitals for neurology and neurosurgery in the U.S. News & World Report Best Hospitals rankings.
 Mayo Clinic in Phoenix/Scottsdale, Ariz., is ranked highly performing for neurology and neurosurgery by U.S. News & World Report.

 Our spine care experts offer team-based comprehensive care for the diagnosis and treatment of your condition.
 Your multidisciplinary team may include doctors from several medical and surgical specialties, including neurology, radiology, neuroradiology, neurosurgery, anesthesiology, orthopedic surgery, pain medicine, and physical medicine and rehabilitation, including a spinal cord injury rehabilitation program on the Minnesota campus.
 The specialists on your team work together to discern the cause of your symptoms and to develop a treatment plan based on your needs and wishes.
 That plan is based on an unbiased review of all available treatment options, follow-up care and rehabilitation.